Eurocopter AS332 Super Puma

-The Airbus Helicopters H215 (formerly Eurocopter AS332 Super Puma) is a four-bladed, twin-engine, medium-size utility helicopter developed and initially produced by the French aerospace company Aérospatiale.
+The Airbus Helicopters H215 (formerly Eurocopter AS332 Super Puma) is a four-bladed, twin-engined, medium-sized, utility helicopter developed and initially produced by French aerospace company Aérospatiale.
 It has been subsequently manufactured by the successor companies Eurocopter and Airbus Helicopters.
-The Super Puma is a re-engined and more voluminous version of the original Aérospatiale SA 330 Puma.
+The Super Puma is a re-engined and larger version of the original Aérospatiale SA 330 Puma.

-Development of the Super Puma was carried out during the 1970s, based on the successful SA 330 Puma.
-While retaining a similar layout, the fuselage was redesigned to increase its damage tolerance and crashworthiness, while composite materials were also more extensively used.
-Furthermore, a pair of more powerful Turbomeca Makila turboshaft engines were also adopted along with a more streamlined nose, amongst other changes.
-Two distinct fuselage lengths, a shortened and stretched form, were developed from the onset.
-On 5 September 1977, the SA 331 pre-production prototype performed its maiden flight; the first true Super Puma made its first flight roughly one year later.
+The Super Puma was developed during the 1970s, based on the successful SA 330 Puma.
+While retaining a similar layout, the fuselage was redesigned to increase its damage tolerance and crashworthiness, and composite materials were more extensively used.
+A pair of more powerful Turbomeca Makila turboshaft engines was used, the nose was more streamlined, and there were other changes.
+Two alternative fuselage lengths, a shortened and stretched form, were developed from the onset.
+On 5 September 1977, the SA 331 preproduction prototype performed its maiden flight; the first true Super Puma made its first flight roughly one year later.
 By 1980, the Super Puma had succeeded the SA 330 Puma as Aérospatiale's principal utility helicopter.